Game-Theoretic Semantics for Alternating-Time Temporal Logic: APPENDIX: SOME TECHNICAL PROOFS

-By the observation above, it is easy to see by Definition~\ref{def: Winning time labels}, that the bounds $\tlimbound$ and $\tlimbound'$ cannot create two different \emph{ordinal valued} winning time labels for $\pl$ in $\mathbf{G}$.
+By the equivalence that was proven above, it is easy to see by Definition~\ref{def: Winning time labels}, that the bounds $\tlimbound$ and $\tlimbound'$ cannot create two different \emph{ordinal valued} winning time labels for $\pl$ in $\mathbf{G}$.
 The remaining possibility is that there is a state $q\in\St$ which has a label $\lose/\win$ with the time limit bound $\tlimbound$ and some ordinal value $\tlim$ with the time limit bound $\tlimbound'$.
-But, again by Definition~\ref{def: Winning time labels}, we see that this is possible only if $\gamma\geq\tlimbound$.
-But this would contradict the assumption that all the winning time labels of $\pl$ in $\mathbf{G}$ are strictly below $\tlimbound$ with respect to $\tlimbound'$.
+But, again by Definition~\ref{def: Winning time labels}, we see that this is possible only if $\gamma\geq\tlimbound$, which would contradict the assumption that he winning time labels of $\pl$ in $\mathbf{G}$ with respect to $\tlimbound'$ are all strictly below $\tlimbound$.
 This concludes the proof.